 Then for a very general hypersurface $X$ of degree $d$ in $\P^n$, there is no non-constant morphism $\P^1 \to \overline{\mathcal M}_e(X)$ whose image intersects the locus of embedded smooth rational curves in $X$. \end{theorem}

 Before proving Theorem \ref{main}, we set some notation.
-Let $S$ be a smooth surface, and let $f: S \to \P^n$ be a generically finite morphism whose image is contained in a smooth hypersurface $X$ of degree $d$ in $\P^n$.
+Let $S$ be a smooth rational surface admitting a map to $\P^1$ with general fiber $C$ isomorphic to $\P^1$.
+Let $f: S \to \P^n$ be a generically finite morphism whose image is contained in a smooth hypersurface $X$ of degree $d$ in $\P^n$.
 We denote by $N_{f, \P^n}$ the normal sheaf of $f$, i.e. the cokernel of the map $T_S \to f^* T_{\P^n}$.
 Similary, we denote by $N_{f,X}$ the normal sheaf of $f$ considered as a morphism from $S$ to $X$.
 There is a short exact sequence

 The strategy of the proof will be to compute the Euler characteristic of $N_{f,X}(t) \otimes I_{C/S}$ for various values of $t$.
 The main technique will be to argue that for $X$ a general hypersurface of the appropriate degree and for $t$ carefully chosen, the Euler characteristic will be positive.
 We contrast this with the following direct computation of the Euler characteristic.